owenobyrne/node-postcodeanywhere/README.md

 node-postcodeanywhere
 =====================

-A Node rapper for the Postcode Anywhere service
+A Node wrapper for the Postcode Anywhere service